secp8x32/shor-algo/README.md

 Shor's Algorithm
 ================

 This is a C++ implementation of Shor's algorithm, which is a quantum algorithm for factoring integers.
-The purpose of this project is to provide a way to experiment with Shor's algorithm and gain a better understanding of its workings.
+The purpose of this project is to experiment with Shor's algorithm and gain a better understanding of its workings.

 Getting Started
 ---------------